wilgaboury/jsignal/docs/src/content/docs/guides/hotswap.md

 description: Setup guide for using JSignal's hotswap fetaure
 ---

-One of Sigui's main features is it's built in support for hotswap development, as in it can apply certain code changes to the user interface without having to restart a running application.
+One of JSignal's main features is it's built in support for hotswap development, as in it can apply certain code changes to the user interface without having to restart a running application.
 This feature is supported via both [Espresso](https://github.com/oracle/graal/tree/master/espresso)(recommended) and [Hotswap Agent](https://github.com/HotswapProjects/HotswapAgent).

 ## Intellij Settings